ajrouvoet/apoML.kt/site/docs/course.md

-# Functional Programming Intensive using ApoML
+# Learn Functional Programming using ApoML

 While developing ApoML you may learn a thing or two about functional programming.